veggiemonk/awesome-docker/README.md

 * [Windows Containers Quick Start](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/) Overview of Windows containers, drilling down to Quick Starts for Windows 10 and Windows Server 2016
 * [Build And Run Your First Docker Windows Server Container](https://blog.docker.com/2016/09/build-your-first-docker-windows-server-container/) Walkthrough installing Docker on Windows 10, building a Docker image and running a Windows container
 * [Docker on Windows behind a firewall](https://toedter.com/2015/05/11/docker-on-windows-behind-a-firewall/) by [@kaitoedter](https://twitter.com/kaitoedter)
-* Video: [Windows Containers and Docker: The 101](https://www.youtube.com/watch?v=N7SG2wEyQtM) A 20-minute overview, using Docker to run  PowerShell, ASP.NET Core and ASP.NET apps
+* [Windows Containers and Docker: The 101](https://www.youtube.com/watch?v=N7SG2wEyQtM) :movie_camera: - A 20-minute overview, using Docker to run  PowerShell, ASP.NET Core and ASP.NET apps
 * [A Comparative Study of Docker Engine on Windows Server vs Linux Platform](http://collabnix.com/a-comparative-study-of-docker-engine-on-windows-server-vs-linux-platform/) Comparing the feature sets and implementations of Docker on Windows and Linux
 * [Docker with Microsoft SQL 2016 + ASP.NET](https://blog.alexellis.io/docker-does-sql2016-aspnet/) Demonstration running ASP.NET and SQL Server workloads in Docker
 * [Running a Legacy ASP.NET App in a Windows Container](https://blog.sixeyed.com/dockerizing-nerd-dinner-part-1-running-a-legacy-asp-net-app-in-a-windows-container/) Steps for Dockerizing a legacy ASP.NET app and runnning as a Windows container